 Matt Jefferies designed these sets, as he did most of the interiors that appeared on Star Trek.

-In his Star Trek Star Fleet Technical Manual (1975), Franz Joseph includes floor plans of a stateroom and the medical section, which includes such unseen facilities as dental units and therapeutic baths.
+In his Star Trek Star Fleet Technical Manual (1975), Franz Joseph includes floor plans of a stateroom and medical section, which includes such unseen facilities as dental units and therapeutic baths.
 Since Joseph had access to the show’s blueprints, his floor plans match those of the sets.